kohtseyoung/F-Score-Capstone-Project/Testing.md

 ## Data Collection Limitation & Biases

 Data Collection is limited by broken links or unavailable data from each data source.
-8 companies have been removed from the sample population due to no Financial Information available at MorningStar.
+11 companies have been removed from the sample population due to no financial Information (8 companies) and no share price data (3 companies) available respectively from MorningStar and Yahoo Finance.

 Data Wrangling
 --------------